nest-desktop/nest-desktop/docs/user/usage.rst

 or reset single or multiple projects.

 .. note::
-   Unless you click on the save button, the project is not stored in the database of the web page cookie cookie and is lost when you reload the page!
+   Unless you click on the save button, the project is not stored in the database of the web page cookie and is lost when you reload the page!

    An important remark is that it stores only projects with neuronal networks in that database,